Resources for Partners

 These assessments are not meant to alter your usual office protocol for exams, but documentation is needed for state reporting purposes.

-If a child is already a patient of record and has had an examination 6 months before the start of school, the results of that exam will satisfy the new law.
-You will need to complete the Kindergarten Oral Health Assessment (KOHA) or 3305 form and give a copy of the completed form to the childā€™s parent or guardian.
-Identify children in your schedule age 5 or 6 and likely entering school for the first time and be sure to fill out either the MDHHS Health Appraisal form.
-Perform an assessment or dental exam and complete the KOHA/3305 form and provide a copy to the parent or guardian.
+Identify children in your schedule age 5 or 6 that are likely entering school for the first time.
+If a child is already a patient of record and has had an examination within 6 months prior to the start of school, the results of that exam will satisfy the new law.
+Results should be documented on the KOHA Assessment Form.
+You will need to complete the Kindergarten Oral Health Assessment (KOHA) Form and give a copy of the completed form to the child’s parent or guardian to turn into their child’s school.

 Your collaboration in accepting referrals and providing treatment to children is critical.
 With your partnership, we can work together to reduce oral health disparities in our community.
-Schedule a time to chat or contact ShelbyĀ (STacey@mydental.org).

 I'm a Community Partner

-Join us in raising awareness among caregivers, educators, and community partners about the KOHA law and invite us to a pre-enrollment event/round-up, health fair or open house for assessments.
+Join us in raising awareness among caregivers, educators, and community partners about the KOHA Law.
+Invite us to pre-enrollment events, round-ups, health fairs or open houses to provide dental assessments.
+Dental assessments can also be done at a private dental office.

-Consider assisting families with enrolling their student in Michiganā€™s Healthy Kids Dental program, by visiting: tinyurl.com/5n854fwy
+Consider assisting families with enrolling their student in Michigan’s Healthy Kids Dental program, by visiting: tinyurl.com/5n854fwy

 Good Dental Health Leads to School Readiness